zdinakmg/zdinakmg.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD Candidate in Economics at Washington University in St. Louis.
-My interests lie in econometrics, statistics, economics and finance.
+My interests lie in econometrics, statistics, and financial economics.
 In broad terms, my research investigates the interplay of information and uncertainty in financial markets; how uncertainty is measured, how information affects uncertainty, and how information arrives.

 I'm on the job market and am available to interview.